Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Schellekens' List

 i.e.\ $V$ is a simple-current extension of $W\otimes V_L$.
 Here, $\overline{R(W)}$ denotes the finite quadratic space obtained from $R(W)$ by multiplying the quadratic form by $-1$.

 We specialise to central charge $c=24$.
-In that case $V_1$ is one of the $71$ cases in Schellekens' list \cite{Sch93} and hence either zero, abelian of rank $24$ or semisimple \cite{DM04}.
+In that case $V_1$ is one of the $71$ Lie algebras in Schellekens' list \cite{Sch93} and hence either zero, abelian of rank $r=24$ or semisimple \cite{DM04}.
 We assume that $V_1\neq\{0\}$ or equivalently that $r>0$.
 If $V_1$ is abelian, then $V$ is isomorphic to the Leech lattice \voa{} $V_\Lambda$ \cite{DM04b} and the results of the above paragraph are true with $L=\Lambda$; so we may assume that $V_1$ is semisimple.
-It is observed in~\cite{Hoe17} that Schellekens' classification implies that the lattice $L=L_\g$, called \emph{orbit lattice}, belongs to one of the $11$ genera listed in~\autoref{table:11} and labelled by letters A to K. Furthermore, is shown in \cite{Hoe17}, Theorem~4.7, that $W$ has to be isomorphic to one of $11$ \voa{}s of the form $V_{\Lambda_\nu}^{\hat\nu}$ for the conjugacy classes $\nu\in\O(\Lambda)$ listed in \autoref{table:11} and corresponding to the genus of the lattice $L_\g$.
+Then $\langle V_1\rangle$ is actually a full \vosa{} of $V$.
+It is observed in~\cite{Hoe17} that Schellekens' classification implies that the lattice $L=L_\g$, called \emph{orbit lattice}, belongs to one of the $11$ genera listed in~\autoref{table:11} and labelled by letters A to K.